 I shrugged.
 “Nothing to talk about.
 The man deserved it and people dying around me is nothing new.”

 “I know,” he half-turned away, and watched a carriage roll down the street behind a team of horses.
 “There’s nothing wrong with killing bad people who are trying to kill you or others.
 But I know how difficult it is for a man to escape a troubled past.
 Trust me, I wasn’t always a man of faith,” he looked at my face, his eyes searching mine.
 “I just wanted to make sure your past hadn’t followed you here.”

 I nodded, understanding his concern after the things I’d told him.
 You never knew when your past might catch up to you.
 That’d be an awful day of reckoning.
 But so far, I was free and clear of it.
 “No, sir.
 He was just an angry, foolish drunk with an itchy trigger finger.”

 “Good,” he patted my shoulder.
 “Let me know if you need anything.
 In the meantime, I’ve a funeral to prepare for.”

-“Will do,” I called after him as he walked away, boots thumping on the boardwalk.
+“Will do,” I called after him as he walked away, his boots thumping on the boardwalk.

-It was well past noon by the time the Sheriff wrapped up his errands, kicked the drunk out of his cell, and was ready to head out.
+An hour later, the Sheriff wrapped up his errands, which included the bar shooting, and was ready to head out.

 I was still jumpy.
-But with the Sheriff traveling with me, I had some peace of mind in our combined firepower.
+But with the Sheriff traveling with me, I’d some peace of mind in our combined firepower.
 Worst-case scenario, I only had to outrun Dan’s horse drawn wagon.
 That’s what he gets for choosing slow comfort over a fast saddle.